turtlecoin/turtlecoin-api-docs-site/README.md

 ## Deployment

-A commit to the `master` branch of `turtlecoin/turtlecoin-docs` auto builds this project via Travis CI, which deploys the latest content from `turtlecoin-docs/master`.
+A commit to `turtlecoin-docs/master` auto builds this project via Travis CI, which deploys the latest content from there.

 ## Contributors